HedbergMartin/rust_ecs/README.md

 rustup run nightly cargo bench --features unstable

 ## About
-Rust_ECS is currently developed solely by me as a hobby project in order to get more familiar with Rust and to be able to use it in my own projects down the line.
+Rust_ECS is currently developed solely by me as a hobby project in order to get more familiar with Rust.
+My goal is to be able to use it in my own projects down the line.